ModelTC/United-Perception/docs/register_modules.md

 # Register Modules
-EOD supports register for each module to flexibly compose pipelines.
+UP supports register for each module to flexibly compose pipelines.

 ## How to register
 All callable object(inclue function, classes, .etc) can be registered, but the result should be corresponding instance.
 For example.
 CocoDataset return a dataset, and  resnet50 return a module(ResNet instance).